grahamgilbert/crypt/README.md

 ## Configuration

 Preferences can be set either in `/Library/Preferences/com.grahamgilbert.crypt.plist` or via MCX / Profiles.
+An example profile can be found at (link to profile here).

 ### ServerURL